-The seventh annual 30-for-30 Swordplay Challenge is just about to start on January 2nd.
+If you haven’t heard already, the eighth annual 30-for-30 Swordplay Challenge starts on January 2nd.
 If you’ve heard of yoga challenges, you know what this is about.
 It’s like that, but with swords!

 The challenge: practice swordplay for 30 minutes per day for 30 days in January from the 2nd to the 31st.
 This requires no experience and is open to both newbies and experts alike.

 What’s involved: what you do is up to you.
 It can include swordplay classes, or practicing at home.
 You can choose rigorous conditioning or gentle drilling.
 You can choose to either challenge yourself to go over and above your regular schedule, or to incorporate what you usually do while filling in the days you usually miss.
 The goal is to start this year with a daily rhythm of swordplay.

 For me, this is an opportunity to build up some new training momentum after the holiday.
 This year I’m particularly focusing on structural health and will be using weapon flow exercises as my base.
 I intend to spend a lot of time with my rapier and poleaxe, as well with longswords and sideswords.

 There is a Facebook group for the challenge here.
 Join the group to learn more about the challenge, share your personal goals, and report on your daily progress (accountability is important).

 All DuelloTV members have access to our awesome Daily Drill page.
 Visit the page every day, and a new drill is posted for both longsword and rapier.
 Sign up on that page to have the daily drill delivered right to your email inbox.